What does it feel like to be hypnotized?

 Will I lose control and do something I don’t want to do?

-No. A hypnotherapist cannot make you do anything you would not normally do.
-You still have control, even when in a trance, and can come around at any time.
+No. A Hypnotherapist cannot make you do anything you would not normally do.
+You still have control, even when in Hypnosis, and can come around at any time.

 I don’t want my partner, friends, and colleagues etc. to know I am seeing a Psychotherapist/Hypnotherapist.

 Anything discussed during a session or during the initial consultation is completely confidential and your visits to the Practice will not be disclosed.
 Additionally, all information collected from clients is dealt with in accordance with the Data Protection Act.

 I would like to be rid of my debilitating fear of spiders but could not face holding one in my hand.
 Is this necessary for treatment to work?